Comprehensive Guide to C# and .NET Core OOP Concepts and Language Features

 Lazy Initialization

-Delays expensive object creation until actually needed.
+Delays object creation until it's accessed.

 Lazy<ExpensiveClass> lazyObj = new(() => new ExpensiveClass());